 These Healthy Toddler Indian Breakfast Ideas are the ones, which I regularly prepare and serve over and over again because they are

-- Easy to make early morning when I am in a hurry to go to the office with some prep work done the previous night.
+- It is easy to make it early morning when I am in a hurry to go to the office with some prep work done the previous night.

-- A lot of these healthy Indian breakfast ideas for toddlers posted below have one main base ingredient ie idli/dosa batter.
+- Many of these healthy Indian breakfast ideas for toddlers posted below have one main base ingredient, i.e., idli/dosa batter.
 You can make a variety of recipes with it.
 I have tried to include a lot of vegetable puree or finely chopped vegetables in these meals.

 - Offer meals and snacks around the same time each day.

 - Eat meals and snacks prepared at home more often.
 Prepare healthy homemade recipes and avoid processed food.

 - Let your toddler decide how much to eat from the foods you offer.
 It is normal for toddlers to refuse to eat new foods, change their minds about foods they ate before, or want the same food every day.

 - Continue to offer a variety of familiar foods and new foods at each meal.
 The quantity of food intake will change from kid to kid.

 - Always supervise your toddler while eating.
 Cut foods into bite-size pieces to avoid choking.